gb160/gb160.github.io/info.md

 # Contact and Support

-If any issues or questions arise, then feel free to contact me at:
+If any issues or questions arise, then feel free to contact me:

 <a href="{{ site.data.social-media.email.href }}{{ site.data.social-media.email.id }}" height="200" title="Email me">Click here to send me an email!</a>